DaemonCypher/Realestate/README.md

 # Realestate
 Real Estate Heat Map /Historic Price Trend Indicator.

-This is an individual project for nation wide heat map of the U.S. by county, and can be viewed downed to the city for more accurate representation.
+This is an individual project for nation wide heat map of the U.S. by county, and can be viewed downed to the city for more accurate representation showing a historic price trend on a city level.
-It will also incorprate a historic price trend in a form of a candle stick chart (without the low and high, as the data will only be updated once a month with the begining and end of the 30 day period) on the scale of what the user is viewing at the time.
-This can be a nation wide candle stick chart or a small city candle stick chart.
-Each time new data is gathered or update the average price of that region will be updated with the corresponding new data.

 Currently a working progress.
 Main issue is the amount of data to be process(CT alone has 1015948 known addresses)